lmrtfy/lmrtfy/docs/guide.md

 they are also checked for their bounds and their units.
 This way, only jobs that can be run successfully with the script belonging to the deployed profile.

+!!! warning
-**Note: Don't change the script after you have deployed it.
+    Don't change the script after you have deployed it.
 The current advice would be to copy and rename the script before deployment.
-In later versions, this will be taken care of by the lmrtfy tool**
+In later versions, this will be taken care of by the lmrtfy tool

-## Submit a job
+# Submit a job
 The lmrtfy tool also provides a way to submit jobs with the `lmrtfy` CLI tool.
 All you need for this is a `profile_id` which is provided by you during the deployment and a json-file that contains the input parameters.

+!!! info
-**Note: Later on, you will be able to see profile_ids that are available for you on our web frontend**
+    Later on, you will be able to see profile_ids that are available for you on our web frontend**

-For the listing above, the json file would look like this:
+For the listing above, the JSON file would look like this:
 ```json
 {
   "profile_id": "<profile_id>",